iyear/tdl-extension-template/README.md

 1. **Create a New Tag**

-    Create a new tag for the release:
+    Create a new semver tag and push it to the repository:

     ```sh
     git tag v0.1.0